aws/aws-iot-fleetwise-edge/docs/dev-guide/can-over-someip-demo.md

 This demo generates CAN data on a virtual CAN bus, and bridges this data onto SOME/IP.
 The Reference Implementation for AWS IoT FleetWise (FWE) is then provisioned and run to collect the CAN data from SOME/IP and upload it to the cloud.
-The data is then downloaded from Amazon Timestream and plotted in an HTML graph format.
+The data is then downloaded from the specified data destination and plotted in an HTML graph format.

 The following diagram illustrates the dataflow and artifacts consumed and produced by this demo: